 Although a watermark will not prevent thieving entirely, it has two significant advantages:

 As an alternative to watermarks, you can also add copyright information directly in your camera.
-Most and mirrorless cameras have a specific option for this in their menu.
+Most DSLR and mirrorless cameras have a specific option for this in their menu.
 In this way, your name will appear in the EXIF data of your images.

 However, keep in mind that this metadata can be easily removed in many editing software.